 Social exclusion is a natural consequence of antisocial behavior, which has far reaching impacts on development, growth, quality of life and longevity well into late adulthood (Shepherd, 2003).

 Antisocial behavior is associated with increased risk of income loss from job disruption, costs associated with legal difficulties, property loss, and medical bills (Calkins, 2009).
 Antisocial individuals have an increased risk of smoking, increased risk of excessive alcohol consumption and of concurrent drug and alcohol use, as well as an increase in irresponsible and isolative behaviors.
-This lifestyle also often involves reckless driving and sexual promiscuity, which are important health risks that may lead to injury or require medical intervention (Shepherd, 2003).
+This lifestyle also often involves reckless driving and sexual promiscuity, which are health risks that may lead to injury or require medical treatments (Shepherd, 2003).

 Impact of Antisocial Behavior on the Community